-A research team at the Korea Brain Research Institute discovered, for the first time, an increased specific expression of the Ube2h gene in the blood of people living with Alzheimer’s, publishing their findings in International Journal of Molecular Sciences (IJMS).
+A research team at the Korea Brain Research Institute discovered, for the first time, an increased specific expression of the Ube2h gene in the blood of people living with Alzheimer’s.

 To maintain homeostasis, our body continually creates and breaks down protein.
 Once the proteins in a cell reach the end of their lifespan, a small protein called ubiquitin attaches to them and, in a process called ubiquitination, they are broken down.
 If something goes awry during this protein degradation process, extra proteins accumulate inside our cells, leading to cancer and other diseases.

 A Korean research team discovered that one of the enzymes critical to this degradation of protein cells, an enzyme called E2, is over-expressed in both people and mice with Alzheimer’s.
 That led them to the consistent increased expression of Ube2h.